 Snow Emergency Parking for South Salem Residents

 During official, city declared snow emergencies that are announced via local media, a portion of Salem State’s O’Keefe Center parking lot on Canal Street is available to residents of the South Salem neighborhood.
 This is the only lot available.
+Snow emergency parking permits are available at the parking office located at University Police on Central Campus.
 Please follow these instructions to obtain your permit and when parking:

-- Only 100 permits will be issued on a first come/first served basis.
-Vehicles that do not display a permit, are parked outside the designated area or are not removed after the snow emergency has been cancelled, will be subject to citations and towing at owner’s expense.
+Vehicles that do not display a permit, are parked outside the designated area, or are not removed after the snow emergency has been canceled, will be subject to citations and towing at the owner's expense.

 Salem State University assumes no responsibility for damages to any vehicle or its contents by reason of fire, theft, vandalism, accident or other cause.
 All parking is at the vehicle owner's risk.